minprog/pyprog/quality/comments/index.md

 Atop your `.py` file you should have multi-line comments that summarize what your program (or that particular file) does along with, perhaps, your name and that of the file.
-There are two ways of doing this.
-The first way is just simply commenting every line with a hash (#):

-    # hello.py
-    #
-    # Computer Science 50
-    # David J. Malan
-    #
-    # - Says hello to the world.
-    # - Demonstrates use of printf.

-It is fairly common to use docstrings instead:

     """
      hello.py